isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 Cost, being the primary consideration, is not always the first thing to look for.
 However, you must go for a paint sprayer that is within your budget plan.
 Normally, avoid going for too expensive paint sprayers thinking that they offer high quality though quality calls for a high price, its not always the case.
 The area you intend to paint gives an aerial view of the size of paint sprayer you need to purchase.

 Its a fact that large paint sprayers are more expensive than handheld paint sprayers.
-Therefore, buy such paint sprayers only when you have large
-- scale paint applications or for commercial use.
+Therefore, buy such paint sprayers only when you have large-scale paint applications or for commercial use.

 ###  2. Availability of Spare Parts